Our ability to prevail at trial ensures that we maximize recovery for defrauded investors.

-Dan has been named a Leading Lawyer in America and a Leading Plaintiff Financial Lawyer by Lawdragon, a Top Plaintiff Lawyer and a Top 100 Lawyer by the Daily Journal, a Recommended Lawyer by The Legal 500, and a Super Lawyer by Super Lawyers Magazine, and a Titan of the Plaintiffs Bar by Law360.
+Dan has been named a Leading Lawyer in America and a Leading Plaintiff Financial Lawyer by Lawdragon, a Top Plaintiff Lawyer and a Top 100 Lawyer by the Daily Journal, a Recommended Lawyer by The Legal 500, a Super Lawyer by Super Lawyers Magazine, and a Titan of the Plaintiffs Bar by Law360.
 He was recently selected to The Wall Street Journal’s Southern California Best Lawyers list, a recognition selected by peer recognition and professional achievement.
 He has also been selected to the Best Lawyers in America and the Southern California Best Lawyers lists by Best Lawyers®.
 Dan was recognized as a 2022 Lawyer of the Year by Best Lawyers® for 2022 and 2024, as well as a West Trailblazer for 2022 by The American Lawyer.
 He received his Bachelor of Arts degree in Political Science from Reed College, with honors, and was elected to Phi Beta Kappa.
 Dan received his Juris Doctor degree from Harvard Law School.